-We spend so much of our time at home – naturally, this is where we can have the most impact on the amount of waste produced from it each year.
-Here are a few of the ways you can cut down:
+We spend so much of our time at home so naturally this is where we can have the most impact on the amount of waste produced from it each year.
+Here are a few of the ways you can cut down your rubbish:

 - Cut back on cling-film.
-Instead – where possible use – washable, reusable containers instead
+Instead, where possible try to use washable, reusable containers

 - Buy eco-friendly toilet paper and cleaning products

 - Upcycle or consider pre-owned items.
 From furniture to clothes and kids toys, there are plenty of ways to mend, gift or buy second-hand items

 Grow your own